PiVortex/intents-deposit/README.md

 [Source Code](./contract/src/lib.rs#L161-L180)

 ## Further Work
-- Migrate to decentralized bridges, support bridges other than POA (direct deposit, aurora, Hot and Omnibridge).
+- Migrate to decentralized bridges, support bridges other than POA (direct deposit, Aurora, Hot, and Omnibridge).
-- Add support for signing with non near wallets, there are two ways to do this:
+- Add support for signing with non-near wallets, there are two ways to do this:
     - Migrate all function calls to signatures (intents already supports this) and add signature verification in the contract.
-    - Use foreign wallet connectors that already exist like the bitcoin wallet selector from https://www.satos.network/
+    - Use foreign wallet connectors that already exist, like the Bitcoin wallet selector from https://www.satos.network/

 Please feel free to contribute these!

+> [!TIP]
+> If you have questions regarding this repo or chain abstraction, please feel free to ask questions in our [Telegram Group](https://t.me/chain_abstraction) or join our [Office Hours](https://calendly.com/owen-proximity/office-hours).